 Although when making a claim against an emergency vehicle there could be circumstances that are not what you’d normally come across if you had an accident involving a member of the public; the drivers of ambulances, police vehicles and fire engines all still have the same responsibility to drive in a safe and law-abiding manner as any other driver does.

 One of the reasons these types of cases can be complex is that there are some exceptions to that.
 When attending an emergency call out, emergency vehicles can ignore some everyday road rules, such as not stopping at a red light.
 However, the drivers can only bend certain rules in an emergency and must do so in a safe manner where they are not putting anyone else at risk.

 As these can be very complicated cases, it really is a good idea to seek legal assistance from a claims management company to give yourself a chance of getting the best possible outcome in making emergency services vehicle compensation claims.

 There is a higher risk that a pedestrian might be hit by an emergency services vehicle because the police, ambulance service and fire brigade are allowed access onto pedestrian-only zones when the need arises, unlike vehicles belonging to the general public.

-If you’re in a pedestrian only area such as on the path, in the park or on private land for example, and you’re injured due to an accident with an emergency services vehicle, then you will have grounds to make a compensation claim if it was not your fault.
+If you’re in a pedestrian only area such as on the path, in the park or on private land for example, and you’re injured due to an accident with an emergency services vehicle, then you will have grounds to make a compensation claim if the accident was not your fault.
 Although they are allowed in these areas, they are expected to drive with care to minimise the possibility of injuring someone or damaging property by causing an accident.